cdktf/cdktf-provider-tfe/docs/notificationConfiguration.java.md

 - *Type:* java.lang.String

+The HTTP or HTTPS URL where notification requests will be made.

+This value must not be provided if `email_addresses` or `email_user_ids` is present, or if `destination_type` is `email`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.64.0/docs/resources/notification_configuration#url NotificationConfiguration#url}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.65.0/docs/resources/notification_configuration#url NotificationConfiguration#url}

 ---